xynehq/gpu-scripts/README.md

 ## Usage Instructions (Workflow)

-### Step 1: Initial Setup and Server Launch (`setup-sglang.sh`)
+### Step 1: Initial Environment Setup and Model Download (`setup-sglang.sh`)

-This script prepares your environment and starts the SGLang server.
+This script prepares your environment and downloads the necessary models.

 *   **Command:**
     ```bash
     bash setup-sglang.sh
     ```
 *   **Interaction:**
+    1. The script performs checks for Python 3, NVIDIA drivers, and a compatible CUDA Toolkit (e.g., 12.1+).
+It may prompt to install the CUDA toolkit if missing.
+    2. It will create a Python virtual environment (if it doesn't exist) and install required Python packages.
-    1. The script will list models found in `model.txt`.
+    3. It will list models found in `model.txt`.
-    2. For each model, it will ask if you want to download it (e.g., `Download model 'Qwen/Qwen3-235B-A22B'? (y/n):`).
+    4. For each model, it will ask if you want to download it (e.g., `Download model 'Qwen/Qwen3-235B-A22B'? (y/n):`).
-    3. After the download phase, it will prompt you to select one model from the list in `model.txt` to launch the SGLang server with.
 *   **Outcome:**
+    *   NVIDIA drivers and CUDA Toolkit are verified (or installation attempted).
+    *   A Python virtual environment (`venv`) is created and populated.
-    *   Required Python packages and system libraries are installed.
+    *   Required Python packages and system libraries (like `libnuma1`) are installed.
     *   Selected Hugging Face models are downloaded to your local Hugging Face cache.
+    *   The script will instruct you to run `start-sglang.sh` to launch the server.

+### Step 2: Launching the SGLang Server (`start-sglang.sh`)

+After running the setup script, use this script to start the SGLang server.

+*   **Command:**
+    ```bash
+    bash start-sglang.sh
+    ```
+*   **Interaction:**
+    1. The script will activate the virtual environment.
+    2. It will list models found in `model.txt`.
+    3. It will prompt you to select one model from the list to launch the SGLang server with.
+*   **Outcome:**
-    *   An SGLang server instance is started with the model you chose, configured for the detected number of GPUs.
+    *   An SGLang server instance is started with the model you chose, configured for the detected number of GPUs, listening on `0.0.0.0:30000` by default.

-### Step 2: Testing the Server (`test_sglang_model.sh`)
+### Step 3: Testing the Server (`test_sglang_model.sh`)

-Once the SGLang server is running (typically launched via `setup-sglang.sh`), you can use this script to send test prompts.
+Once the SGLang server is running (launched via `start-sglang.sh`), you can use this script to send test prompts.

 *   **Command (Interactive Model Selection):**
     ```bash